Self-associated three-dimensional cones: Results

 In Fig.~\ref{fig_hyp} we represent compact affine sections of self-associated cones of hyperbolic type for different parameter values $a,b$.
-As in the previous cases we project a uniformly spaced grid on the affine section.
+As in the previous cases we project a uniformly spaced grid in the domain $M$ on the affine section.